rojo-jojo/rojo-jojo.github.io/_drafts/Notes on hate speech model.md

 2. Strategies to convert our data from text to numeric so that our ML model can train on it
 	- Bag of words
 	- Word embeddings

+## Data cleaning and standardization
+The actual development we are going to do for the pre-processing is quite simple.
+So we can give more time for some fundamentals.

+**Why do data-cleaning in text analytics?**
+A machine learning model is a mathematical function i.e. it takes a vector of inputs, does some computations and gives a value as output.
+Since we mentioned mathematical, we have to understand that the input our algorithm will accept only numerical values.
+How does that work?
+There is some kind of operation done on the text to convert it to numeric

+> T ---> f(T) ---> N

+*T is a text. f is an operation we apply on T which results in N,a numeric type or to simplify a number.*
+<br><br>
+You might ask what exactly is this f and what is it doing.
+If you ever come across names like bag of words, tfidf, word embeddings, then know that you are looking at an "f".
+They convert text to numeric form but what's special about them is that make meaningful conversions.
+You can also refer this process of applying a function f as *encoding* the text to numeric.

+> If you are familar with label encoding from feature engineering in ML then the concept here is similar just extrapolated.